The insider advice on this page is from one of Wendy’s Trusted Travel Experts for southern France: Philip Haslett of Unique Provence.

 Meal worth the splurge

-Right now the buzz is all about Mirazur, a chic place in the hills above Menton, where Argentine chef Mauro Colagreco has hoisted his two-Michelin-starred restaurant to fourth place in the World’s 50 Best Restaurants.
+Right now the buzz is all about Mirazur, a chic place in the hills above Menton, where Argentine chef Mauro Colagreco has hoisted his three-Michelin-starred restaurant to first place in the World’s 50 Best Restaurants.
 The dishes are simple but beautifully prepared, and the seafood is incredibly fresh.
+Think about booking a year before you come!

-May, June, and September: During these months, there are fewer visitors and the temperatures are not so high.
+May, June, and September: There are fewer visitors and the temperatures are not so high.
 May and June are particularly beautiful months for the poppies and—at the end of June—the lavender.

-Yes, it’s hot and quite busy in July and August.
-But if that’s what your schedule dictates, I can help you get away from the crowds.
+July and August are hot and quite busy (though if that’s what your schedule dictates, Philip can help you get away from the crowds).

 Many hotels and restaurants are closed in the winter—but Christmas in Provence can be a truly magical experience, especially with holiday markets all aglow.

 A behind-the-scenes tour of the Roman Theatre of Orange, a UNESCO World Heritage Site and one of only three intact Roman theaters found anywhere in the world.
-I know the director, who will take you to the stage, backstage, even onto the roof.
+Philip knows the director, who will take you to the stage, backstage, even onto the roof.
 (The public tour only visits the seating area.)

 Sunset above Les Baux de Provence is gorgeous, and usually there are just a few locals enjoying it.
 The same goes for the Tête de Chien on the Riviera (see “Cheap Thrill”).